MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-api-management/includes/2-what-is-azure-api-management.md

 ## What is API lifecycle management?

 *API lifecycle management* is the process of administering an API through its entire lifespan&mdash;from its design and creation to its obsolescence and retirement.
 For the purposes of this module, we'll pick up after your APIs have already been designed, coded, and deployed.
-This way, we can concentrate on the rest of the API lifecycle management tasks, which include:
+We'll concentrate on the rest of the API lifecycle management tasks, which include:

 - Providing API documentation, testing, and code samples.
 - Onboarding and off-boarding users.